-- The substantial growth of the logistics sector in the late 1990s and early 2000s attracted new investments and may have lead to over-expectations about future growth prospects.
+- The substantial growth of the logistics sector in the late 1990s and early 2000s attracted new investments and may have led to over-expectations about future growth prospects.

 - A large availability of greenfield land having limited agricultural value and therefore having limited competing activities that could bid for this land.
 Savannah represented a rather unique situation in North America where large tracks of land could readily be found nearby port facilities.

 In the current setting of port competition, the Georgia Ports Authority is concerned about draft issues in the Savannah harbor.
-Still, the port is anticipating a doubling of its traffic to 6 million TEU by 2020, particularly in light of the expansion of the Panama Canal and the dredging of the harbor to an expected depth of 47 feet from its current draft of 42 feet.
+Still, the port saw a surge in its traffic to 5.9 million TEU by 2022, particularly in light of the expansion of the Panama Canal and the dredging of the harbor to a depth of 47 feet from its draft of 42 feet.
 This requires several modifications of the existing terminal facilities, particularly the Garden City Container terminal.
 However, the footprint will remain relatively similar, implying the densification of terminal operations, such as stacking and gate throughput.
 If these traffic projections become a reality, it will likely trigger a phase of additional development of logistics and manufacturing zones as the existing overcapacity will be filled.
 The port of Savannah has also experienced a shift in its trade orientation.
 In 2011 the Suez Canal accounted for 25% of the traffic handled by the port, while 50% was handled by the Panama Canal.
 By 2015, this ratio shifted to 48% in favor of Suez and 30% for Panama.

 - Port Terminals

 - Terminals and Terminal Operators